petar-m/EventBrokerSlim/EventBrokerSlim/EventBrokerSlim-Persistence-Architecture.md

 ## Goals

-**Durability.** Events published via `IEventBroker.PublishAsync` must not be lost if the process crashes before all handlers have completed.
+**Durability.** Events published via `IEventBroker.Publish` must not be lost if the process crashes before all handlers have completed.
 Every handler must eventually process every event it is registered for, even across process restarts.

 **Durable retries.** Handler retry policies must survive process restarts.
 An event that failed and is awaiting a retry must remain in that state after a crash and be retried correctly when the process comes back up.